-56. In terms of Section 178 of RSTPA a taxpayer may be spared a penalty if the taxpayer has an excuse, but the excuse must be a reasonable one.
+48. In terms of Section 178 of RSTPA a taxpayer may be spared a penalty if the taxpayer has an excuse, but the excuse must be a reasonable one.
 Reasonable excuse is not defined in RSTPA.
 We set out in paragraphs 45 and 46 in Straid the relevant test which is an objective test applied to the individual facts and circumstances of the appellant.

-57. The reason for the failure to make the return was an oversight by one of the appellant's agent's personnel.
-That was a mistake, and unfortunately not an unusual one.
-The question as to whether a genuine mistake can amount to a reasonable excuse has been considered in Garnmoss Limited t/a Parham Builders v HMRC8 where Judge Hellier said in the context of reasonable excuse for VAT default surcharges at paragraph 12:
+49. The reason for the failure to make the return was an oversight by the appellants compounded by an oversight by their agents.
+Those were mistakes, and unfortunately not unusual ones.
+The question as to whether a genuine mistake can amount to a reasonable excuse has been considered in Garnmoss Limited t/a Parham Builders v $HMRC^9$ where Judge Hellier said in the context of reasonable excuse for VAT default surcharges at paragraph 12: